Smithwi/Openplayer/README.md

 ===========

  Often, complaints of no sound, crashing, and missing devices can be solved by making sure the correct backends are being used.
-CMake's output will identify which backends were enabled.